Slovenia is the darling of European travel, and its a fairly easy country to travel to.

 Step 4.
 Plan Your Activities

 Once you’ve determined what cities are on your itinerary, it’s time to plan your activities!
 We are in the process of writing guides to many of Slovenia’s cities, so it’s always a good idea to start with our Slovenia travel page for ideas.
+Check out the best places to visit in Slovenia and the best Slovenia waterfalls for ideas.

 If you want to do any city tours or day trips, we recommend booking in advance, as sometimes tours book out especially in the peak season (May to September).
 We personally use and recommend GetYourGuide when searching for tours in Slovenia and the Balkans in general.